Outdoor workers are encountering a deadly risk more frequently than ever before: intensifying extreme heat.

-If we don’t take action on climate change, extreme heat would cause tens of millions of outdoor workers in the US to risk losing a collective $55.4 billion in earnings each year by midcentury, a Union of Concerned Scientists (UCS) analysis shows.
+If we don’t take action on climate change, extreme heat would cause tens of millions of outdoor workers in the US to risk losing a collective $55.4 billion in earnings each year by midcentury, a peer-reviewed Union of Concerned Scientists (UCS) analysis shows.

 Even with bold action to limit emissions, outdoor workers would face severe and rising risks from extreme heat.

 With economic and legal systems that routinely discount these workers’ health and safety, those working in outdoor occupations have little or no recourse.
 Policymakers and employers must take action now to protect them.

 Too Hot to Work

 This is a condensed, online version of the report.
 Access to all figures and full report are available through download of the PDF.